microsoft/inventory-hub-java-on-azure/function-apps/Point-Of-Transaction/README.md

 # Deploy Point-of-Sale or Point-of-Inventory Simulator - Inventory Hub App using Java on Azure #

-The purpose of this function app is to illustrate how to stream "sell" or "intake" or "other" transactions into an event hub for processing.
+The purpose of this function app is to illustrate how to stream "sell" or "intake" or "other" transactions into an Event Hub for processing.

 ## POS